Financial Help for People With Disabilities

 Some of them are:

-Federal Agencies that Help the Disabled
+Federal Agencies that Help People with Disabilities

 Many government agencies can help people with disabilities.